The capacity to observe oneself clearly and objectively through contemplation and introspection is known as self awareness.

 ⦁ How do I believe I affected someone today?

-It can be beneficial to read your old journal entries from time to time in addition to writing in your journal so you can see how you’ve grown and progressed.
+It can be beneficial to read your old journal entries from time to time in addition to writing in your journal so you can see how you’ve grown and progressed. - Request opinions from others.

 Ask a family member or close friend to provide you with some candid comments.